2026 AI Bachelor's Degrees for Community College Graduates

 How long does an AI bachelor's take after an associate degree, and what does it cost?

-• Confirm articulation agreements before transferring
+• Confirm articulation agreements before transferring.

-• Choose programs with dedicated AI bachelor's completion tracks
+• Choose programs with dedicated AI bachelor's completion tracks when available.

 What careers can you get with an AI bachelor's after community college?

-Career paths include:
+Career paths to consider

 What salary ranges can AI bachelor's graduates expect in common roles?

-Software developers working with artificial intelligence earned a median salary of $130,160, with specialization areas like machine learning engineering and AI application development influencing pay.
+Software developers working with artificial intelligence earned a median salary of $130,160.
+Pay can vary by specialization, with machine learning engineering, AI application development, and cloud-based AI deployment influencing compensation.
 Entry-level salaries can start near $90,000, while senior positions may exceed $160,000.

-Other positions available to AI bachelor's graduates include data scientist, AI analyst, and business intelligence developer, typically offering salaries ranging from $80,000 to $140,000 based on experience and location.
+Other roles available to AI bachelor's graduates include data scientist, AI analyst, and business intelligence developer, typically offering salaries ranging from $80,000 to $140,000 based on experience and location.

 Which AI certifications should students pursue during or after a bachelor's?